 Mat McLachlan Battlefield Tours offers the best War Historians in the business.
-Our Historians are all published experts in their field – you will recognise their names from books, TV shows, newspaper articles and radio programs.
 No other tour company can match the quality of our Historians.
 Click on their pictures for their bios.

 - Mat McLachlanMat McLachlan

 Mat McLachlan is a leading Australian historian, author and television presenter.
 A journalist by trade, Mat worked for 15 years as a writer and editor before dedicating himself fulltime to his passion, military history.
 Mat participated in escorting US Secretary of State, Senator John Kerry, on his visit to Guadalcanal, and co-hosted the national television coverage of President Obama’s visit to Australia’s capital city, Canberra.